1983 San Francisco 49ers season: Schedule

-NFC Divisional Playoff
+NFC Divisional Playoffs: vs. (3) Detroit Lions

 Quarterback Joe Montana hit Freddie Solomon with a 14-yard touchdown pass with 1:23 left in the game as the 49ers held off the Lions 24–23.
 Lions kicker Eddie Murray missed a 43-yard field goal with 5 seconds left in the game, one of his two misses in the 4th quarter.
 Five interceptions of Lions quarterback Gary Danielson played a major role in the 49ers' win.

-NFC Championship Game
+NFC Championship: at (1) Washington Redskins

 The 49ers overcame a 21-point 4th-quarter deficit to tie the game.
 But two controversial calls against the 49ers set up a 25-yard field goal by Mark Moseley with 40 seconds remaining.
 Joe Montana was then intercepted on the last play of the game to seal the win for Washington.